joenan/PersonApplicationBackend/README.md

 To Build this application on the command Line, Run the command "mvn install"

 # Run
-To run this application on the command Line, Run the command "mvn spring-boot:run" .
-The application can be accessed via http://localhost:8080/person
+To run this application on the command Line, Run the command "mvn spring-boot:run".
+The backend can be accessed via this context path on can be accessed via http://localhost:8080/person after  it has run.

 # Deploy
 To deploy this application in Tomcat Apache Server, copy the built application to tomcat/webapps directory.
 The app will be automatically deployed.